Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/requirements/use-case-descriptions.md

   - Navy member hover over and a tooltip appears, warning of potential risk of having to proceed with all of warning it finds.
   - Navy member clicks on either "Yes, Proceed" or "No."

-## Use case Nine: Adding new Modules
+## Use case Seven: Adding new Modules

 - _As a Navy member, I would like to submit a new module in which it adds new way of scanning._